-7.2 Employment Tax Incentive
+8.2 Employment Tax Incentive

-The Employment Tax Incentive (ETI) is an incentive that may be claimed by eligible employers as encouragement to employ:
+The Employment Tax Incentive (ETI) is an incentive that may be claimed by eligible employers as encouragement to employ -

-- Young employees between the ages of 18 and 29 years - Employees of any age employed by an employer that is a qualifying company and renders services to that employer mainly within the special economic zone in which the qualifying company that is the employer carries on trade - Employees of any age in any industry identified by the Minister of Finance by notice in the Government Gazette.
+- young employees between the ages of 18 and 29 years. - employees of any age employed by an employer that is a qualifying company and renders services to that employer mainly within the special economic zone in which the qualifying company that is the employer carries on trade; or - employees of any age in any industry identified by the Minister of Finance by notice in the Government Gazette.